-Finally, in [3], the authors propose a taxonomy of social IR defined as "the process of leveraging social information (both social relationships and the social content), to perform an IR task with the objective of better satisfying the users' information needs."
+Finally, in [3], the authors propose a taxonomy of social IR defined as "the process of leveraging social information (both social relationships and the social content), to perform an IR task with the objective of better satisfying the users' information needs".
 The taxonomy includes Social Web Search, Social Search, and Social Recommendation.
-According to the authors, Social Web Search deals with techniques that can improve IR processes by using social information only with the assistance of social entities, by considering the interactions or contributions of users."
+According to the authors, Social Web Search deals with techniques that can improve IR processes by using social information.
+At the same time, Social Search is "the process of finding information only with the assistance of social entities, by considering the interactions or contributions of users".
 In this way, Social Search is associated with platforms specifically designated for managing social data, such as Facebook or Twitter.
 The authors further divide Social Search into three categories: Social Question&Answering (Q&A), Social Content Search, and Social Collaborative Search.